The Fundamental Theorem on Symmetric Polynomials: History's First Whiff of Galois Theory: The two and three variable case

 In the case of three variables, let $p(x,y,z)$ be a polynomial which is symmetric in $x,y,z$.
 We wish to express $p(x,y,z)$ as a function of $\sigma_1=x+y+z$, $\sigma_2=xy+xz+yz$, and $\sigma_3=xyz$.
 Again consider an arbitrary monomial $x^my^nz^p$ in $p(x,y,z)$, where for convenience we assume that $m\geq n\geq p$.
 If $p>0$ then we can write $x^my^nz^p$ as $\sigma_3^px^{m-p}y^{n-p}$, leaving a monomial with just two variables to deal with.
 In other words, we only need to treat monomials of the form $x^my^n$.
 Now, all of the conjugate monomials $x^nz^m$, $x^mz^n$, $x^nz^m$, $y^mz^n$ and $y^nz^m$ are also found in $p(x,y,z)$.
 In analogy to the two variable case, we now recognize that these are all terms of

 Thus, we can write

-But unlike the two variable case, not all of the leftover terms (which we denoted $q(x,y,z)$) have a common factor.
-However, it is easy to see that any of the terms from $q(x,y,z)$ which \emph{does} involve just two variables must be a conjugate of $x^ky^l$, where $m>k\geq l>n$ and $k+l=m+n$.
-So while we have not reduced the degree in every case, in cases where we have not we have improved the situation in one key way: we have reduced the \emph{spread} between the exponents.
+Unlike the two variable case, the leftover terms (which we denoted $q(x,y,z)$) need not have a common factor.
+However, any term of $q(x,y,z)$ which happens to involve just two variables must be a conjugate of $x^ky^l$, where $m>k\geq l>n$ and $k+l=m+n$.
+So while we have not reduced the degree in every case, in the cases where we have not we have nonetheless improved the situation in one key way: we have reduced the \emph{spread} between the exponents.
 In other words, this time we will succeed using an induction which takes into account both the degree \emph{and} the spread between the exponents in the case of monomials with just two variables.